datastax/nodejs-driver/temp/cassandra-driver.api.md

 // out/cassandra-rollup.d.ts:3561:5 - (ae-forgotten-export) The symbol "DsePlainTextAuthProvider" needs to be exported by the entry point cassandra-rollup.d.ts
 // out/cassandra-rollup.d.ts:3562:5 - (ae-forgotten-export) The symbol "NoAuthProvider" needs to be exported by the entry point cassandra-rollup.d.ts
 // out/cassandra-rollup.d.ts:3563:5 - (ae-forgotten-export) The symbol "PlainTextAuthProvider" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7568:9 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7569:9 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7570:9 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7571:9 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7572:9 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7573:9 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7574:9 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7575:9 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7576:9 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7577:9 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7578:9 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7601:9 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7603:9 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7626:9 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7628:5 - (ae-forgotten-export) The symbol "DateRange" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7978:5 - (ae-forgotten-export) The symbol "executeConcurrent" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7979:5 - (ae-forgotten-export) The symbol "ResultSetGroup" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:8953:9 - (ae-forgotten-export) The symbol "getDataTypeNameByCode" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9000:13 - (ae-forgotten-export) The symbol "HostMap" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9031:9 - (ae-forgotten-export) The symbol "timeuuid" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9032:9 - (ae-forgotten-export) The symbol "uuid" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9033:9 - (ae-forgotten-export) The symbol "BigDecimal" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9034:9 - (ae-forgotten-export) The symbol "Duration" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9035:9 - (ae-forgotten-export) The symbol "FrameHeader" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9036:9 - (ae-forgotten-export) The symbol "InetAddress" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9037:9 - (ae-forgotten-export) The symbol "Integer" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9038:9 - (ae-forgotten-export) The symbol "LocalDate" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9039:9 - (ae-forgotten-export) The symbol "LocalTime" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9044:9 - (ae-forgotten-export) The symbol "DriverError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9045:9 - (ae-forgotten-export) The symbol "TimeoutError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9046:9 - (ae-forgotten-export) The symbol "TimeUuid" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9047:9 - (ae-forgotten-export) The symbol "Tuple" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9048:9 - (ae-forgotten-export) The symbol "Uuid" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9052:9 - (ae-forgotten-export) The symbol "generateTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9053:9 - (ae-forgotten-export) The symbol "Vector" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9056:9 - (ae-forgotten-export) The symbol "ArgumentError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9057:9 - (ae-forgotten-export) The symbol "AuthenticationError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9058:9 - (ae-forgotten-export) The symbol "BusyConnectionError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9060:9 - (ae-forgotten-export) The symbol "OperationTimedOutError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9061:9 - (ae-forgotten-export) The symbol "DriverInternalError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9062:9 - (ae-forgotten-export) The symbol "NoHostAvailableError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9063:9 - (ae-forgotten-export) The symbol "NotSupportedError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9064:9 - (ae-forgotten-export) The symbol "ResponseError" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9065:9 - (ae-forgotten-export) The symbol "VIntOutOfRangeException" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9069:13 - (ae-forgotten-export) The symbol "AddressTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9070:13 - (ae-forgotten-export) The symbol "EC2MultiRegionTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9073:13 - (ae-forgotten-export) The symbol "AllowListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9074:13 - (ae-forgotten-export) The symbol "DCAwareRoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9075:13 - (ae-forgotten-export) The symbol "DefaultLoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9076:13 - (ae-forgotten-export) The symbol "LoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9077:13 - (ae-forgotten-export) The symbol "RoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9078:13 - (ae-forgotten-export) The symbol "TokenAwarePolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9079:13 - (ae-forgotten-export) The symbol "WhiteListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9082:13 - (ae-forgotten-export) The symbol "ReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9083:13 - (ae-forgotten-export) The symbol "ConstantReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9084:13 - (ae-forgotten-export) The symbol "ExponentialReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9087:13 - (ae-forgotten-export) The symbol "IdempotenceAwareRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9088:13 - (ae-forgotten-export) The symbol "FallthroughRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9089:13 - (ae-forgotten-export) The symbol "RetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9092:13 - (ae-forgotten-export) The symbol "NoSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9093:13 - (ae-forgotten-export) The symbol "SpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9094:13 - (ae-forgotten-export) The symbol "ConstantSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9097:13 - (ae-forgotten-export) The symbol "TimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9098:13 - (ae-forgotten-export) The symbol "MonotonicTimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9116:9 - (ae-forgotten-export) The symbol "Mapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9117:9 - (ae-forgotten-export) The symbol "ModelMapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9118:9 - (ae-forgotten-export) The symbol "ModelBatchMapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9119:9 - (ae-forgotten-export) The symbol "ModelBatchItem" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9120:9 - (ae-forgotten-export) The symbol "Result" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9121:9 - (ae-forgotten-export) The symbol "TableMappings" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9122:9 - (ae-forgotten-export) The symbol "DefaultTableMappings" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9123:9 - (ae-forgotten-export) The symbol "UnderscoreCqlToCamelCaseMappings" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9127:9 - (ae-forgotten-export) The symbol "RequestTracker" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9128:9 - (ae-forgotten-export) The symbol "RequestLogger" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9132:9 - (ae-forgotten-export) The symbol "DefaultMetrics" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9139:9 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9140:9 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9147:9 - (ae-forgotten-export) The symbol "Point" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9148:9 - (ae-forgotten-export) The symbol "LineString" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9149:9 - (ae-forgotten-export) The symbol "Polygon" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9150:9 - (ae-forgotten-export) The symbol "Geometry" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7575:9 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7576:9 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7577:9 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7578:9 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7579:9 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7580:9 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7581:9 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7582:9 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7583:9 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7584:9 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7585:9 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7608:9 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7610:9 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7633:9 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7635:5 - (ae-forgotten-export) The symbol "DateRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:8004:5 - (ae-forgotten-export) The symbol "executeConcurrent" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:8005:5 - (ae-forgotten-export) The symbol "ResultSetGroup" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9085:9 - (ae-forgotten-export) The symbol "getDataTypeNameByCode" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9132:13 - (ae-forgotten-export) The symbol "HostMap" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9163:9 - (ae-forgotten-export) The symbol "timeuuid" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9164:9 - (ae-forgotten-export) The symbol "uuid" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9165:9 - (ae-forgotten-export) The symbol "BigDecimal" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9166:9 - (ae-forgotten-export) The symbol "Duration" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9167:9 - (ae-forgotten-export) The symbol "FrameHeader" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9168:9 - (ae-forgotten-export) The symbol "InetAddress" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9169:9 - (ae-forgotten-export) The symbol "Integer" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9170:9 - (ae-forgotten-export) The symbol "LocalDate" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9171:9 - (ae-forgotten-export) The symbol "LocalTime" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9176:9 - (ae-forgotten-export) The symbol "DriverError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9177:9 - (ae-forgotten-export) The symbol "TimeoutError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9178:9 - (ae-forgotten-export) The symbol "TimeUuid" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9179:9 - (ae-forgotten-export) The symbol "Tuple" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9180:9 - (ae-forgotten-export) The symbol "Uuid" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9184:9 - (ae-forgotten-export) The symbol "generateTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9185:9 - (ae-forgotten-export) The symbol "Vector" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9188:9 - (ae-forgotten-export) The symbol "ArgumentError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9189:9 - (ae-forgotten-export) The symbol "AuthenticationError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9190:9 - (ae-forgotten-export) The symbol "BusyConnectionError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9192:9 - (ae-forgotten-export) The symbol "OperationTimedOutError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9193:9 - (ae-forgotten-export) The symbol "DriverInternalError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9194:9 - (ae-forgotten-export) The symbol "NoHostAvailableError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9195:9 - (ae-forgotten-export) The symbol "NotSupportedError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9196:9 - (ae-forgotten-export) The symbol "ResponseError" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9197:9 - (ae-forgotten-export) The symbol "VIntOutOfRangeException" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9201:13 - (ae-forgotten-export) The symbol "AddressTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9202:13 - (ae-forgotten-export) The symbol "EC2MultiRegionTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9205:13 - (ae-forgotten-export) The symbol "AllowListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9206:13 - (ae-forgotten-export) The symbol "DCAwareRoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9207:13 - (ae-forgotten-export) The symbol "DefaultLoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9208:13 - (ae-forgotten-export) The symbol "LoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9209:13 - (ae-forgotten-export) The symbol "RoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9210:13 - (ae-forgotten-export) The symbol "TokenAwarePolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9211:13 - (ae-forgotten-export) The symbol "WhiteListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9214:13 - (ae-forgotten-export) The symbol "ReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9215:13 - (ae-forgotten-export) The symbol "ConstantReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9216:13 - (ae-forgotten-export) The symbol "ExponentialReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9219:13 - (ae-forgotten-export) The symbol "IdempotenceAwareRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9220:13 - (ae-forgotten-export) The symbol "FallthroughRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9221:13 - (ae-forgotten-export) The symbol "RetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9224:13 - (ae-forgotten-export) The symbol "NoSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9225:13 - (ae-forgotten-export) The symbol "SpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9226:13 - (ae-forgotten-export) The symbol "ConstantSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9229:13 - (ae-forgotten-export) The symbol "TimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9230:13 - (ae-forgotten-export) The symbol "MonotonicTimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9248:9 - (ae-forgotten-export) The symbol "Mapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9249:9 - (ae-forgotten-export) The symbol "ModelMapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9250:9 - (ae-forgotten-export) The symbol "ModelBatchMapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9251:9 - (ae-forgotten-export) The symbol "ModelBatchItem" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9252:9 - (ae-forgotten-export) The symbol "Result" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9253:9 - (ae-forgotten-export) The symbol "TableMappings" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9254:9 - (ae-forgotten-export) The symbol "DefaultTableMappings" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9255:9 - (ae-forgotten-export) The symbol "UnderscoreCqlToCamelCaseMappings" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9257:13 - (ae-forgotten-export) The symbol "QueryOperator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9264:13 - (ae-forgotten-export) The symbol "QueryAssignment" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9272:9 - (ae-forgotten-export) The symbol "RequestTracker" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9273:9 - (ae-forgotten-export) The symbol "RequestLogger" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9277:9 - (ae-forgotten-export) The symbol "DefaultMetrics" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9284:9 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9285:9 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9292:9 - (ae-forgotten-export) The symbol "Point" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9293:9 - (ae-forgotten-export) The symbol "LineString" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9294:9 - (ae-forgotten-export) The symbol "Polygon" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9295:9 - (ae-forgotten-export) The symbol "Geometry" needs to be exported by the entry point cassandra-rollup.d.ts

 // (No @packageDocumentation comment for this package)